sugonamu/e-commerce-app/README.md

 - Flexbox is for one-dimensional layouts.
 Allowing items within a container to be aligned and distributed along a single axis (either horizontal or vertical) whereas grid layout is for two-dimensional layouts.
 Creating complex layouts using rows and columns.

+Assignment 6
+-

+# Web Application Development

+### Benefits of Using JavaScript in Web Development
+JavaScript allows for dynamic, interactive, and responsive web applications.
+It runs on the client-side, reducing the load on servers, and enables asynchronous actions like loading data without refreshing the page.
+Additionally, it works across all modern browsers and offers extensive libraries and frameworks like React, Vue.js, and Node.js, streamlining both front-end and back-end development.

+### Importance of Using `await` with `fetch()`
+The `fetch()` function returns a promise, which represents an asynchronous operation.
+Using `await` pauses the execution of the code until the promise is resolved or rejected.
+If `await` is not used, the code would continue to run without waiting for the response, which could result in undefined data being used or errors in the application.

+### Need for `csrf_exempt` with AJAX POST
+Django includes Cross-Site Request Forgery (CSRF) protection, which prevents unauthorized actions on behalf of a logged-in user.
+When using AJAX POST, the CSRF token is usually required.
+By using the `csrf_exempt` decorator, we bypass this protection for the specific view, allowing the AJAX POST request to go through without needing the token.
+However, this should be used cautiously to avoid security risks.

+### Why User Input Sanitization Cannot be Done Only in the Front-End
+Sanitization on the front-end can be easily bypassed by malicious users, as they can manipulate the data sent to the server directly via developer tools or scripts.
+Therefore, back-end sanitization is crucial to ensure that no harmful input (e.g., SQL injection, XSS attacks) is processed by the server.
+Both layers of sanitization—front-end and back-end—are essential for robust security.

+### Step-by-Step Implementation of Checklist
+1. **JavaScript and AJAX Integration**: integrated JavaScript with AJAX to dynamically add new products without refreshing the page.
+I used `fetch()` to send data asynchronously.
+2. **Handling CSRF Tokens**: applied the `csrf_exempt` decorator to the view handling AJAX POST requests.
+While this weakens CSRF protection, it simplifies the interaction for this demo.
+3. **Input Sanitization in Backend**:added input validation and sanitization in the back-end to ensure that any input from users is checked before being processed.
+4. **Modal for Adding Products**: created a modal that interacts with the JavaScript function to asynchronously send data to the server, add the product, and update the product list dynamically without page reloads.
+5. **AJAX GET Request**: modified the main page to retrieve the latest product data using an AJAX GET request and displayed the updated list on the page.

 Created by Sugonamu (Will KKI)